Jose Concepcion Maristela Sr.

-Jose "Pepe" Maristela Sr (born Jose Concepcion Maristela) retired from the Philippine Military with the rank of General.
+Jose "Pepe" Concepcion Maristela Sr. (February 4, 1916 – June 1, 1979) retired from the Philippine Military with the rank of General.
 Pepe Maristela, also referred to and known as Joe Maristela, held the rank of Colonel during active Military Duty.
-After his service in the World War, Maristela led the Philippine Constabulary as its Chief.
+After his service in World War II, Maristela led the Philippine Constabulary as its chief.
 In 1963, he ran as the Liberal candidate for mayor of Caloocan, but lost to Macario Asistio Sr. of the Nacionalista Party.
 Maristela is the grandfather of Joe Maristela, an angel investor in healthcare technology in the U.S.

-According to academic Mark R. Thompson, Maristela is responsible with preventing the assassination of Ferdinand Marcos in the early 1970s by foreign contract killers hired by the Workshop Group of Senator Sergio Osmeña Jr., Marcos' Liberal opponent in the 1969 Philippine presidential election.
+According to academic Mark R. Thompson, Maristela is responsible for preventing the assassination of Ferdinand Marcos in the early 1970s by the Workshop Group of Senator Sergio Osmeña Jr., Marcos' Liberal opponent in the 1969 Philippine presidential election.

 Early life

 Maristela has roots in Pampanga as well as Tarlac, both provinces in the Philippines.

 Military career

 Maristela graduated from the Philippine Military Academy.
 He was said to have had a "hot temper" and was reprimanded because of this on a number of occasions.